In this paper, I develop a methodological challenge for ethical

 problematic about many nonnaturalist views.
 This readiness, I suspect,

-results from a mindset that already devalues the external perspective’s
+results from a mindset that already devaluates the external

-many nonnaturalist approaches.
-It is a bias that manifests on the
+approaches.
+It is a bias that manifests on the methodological level; it

 theorizing.

-considerations, if correct, establish the following: When trying to
+establish the following: When trying to explain how ethical

-explain how ethical deliberation and what it is distinctively about fits
+deliberation, and what it is distinctively about, fits into reality, we

-into reality, we should take into account and try to reconcile the
+should take into account and try to reconcile the external and the

-external and the internal data.
-The argument from ethical phenomenology
+internal data.
+The argument from ethical phenomenology violates this

 What options are nonnaturalists left with?
 Well, they could give up